kadamprasad13/Emotion_Based_Movie_Recommendation./README.md

 # Emotion_Based_Movie_Recommendation.
 The model recommends movies based on user input text by deriving the user emotion embedded in the text.
+Developed a movie recommendation system that suggests movies based on emotions inferred from user input text.
+Utilized natural language processing (NLP) techniques to predict emotions from text and mapped these emotions to movie genres.
+Fetched top-rated movies in those genres using The Movie Database (TMDb) API.
+Fine-tuned a DistilBERT model for emotion classification and implemented attention visualization to highlight influential words in the input text.